ryanwilsond/belte/docs/Repl.md

 }
 ```

-It is important to node that the parameter list cannot contain whitespace, as breaking it up would make the Repl think
+It is important to note that the parameter list cannot contain whitespace, as breaking it up would make the Repl think
 you are passing multiple arguments into the dump command, similar to the command line.

 ### Exit Command